Migrate Hyper-V VMs to Azure

 Do a test migration as follows:

-In Migration goals > Servers > Azure Migrate: Server Migration, click Test migrated servers.
+In Migration goals > Servers, databases and web apps > Migration and modernization, select Test migrated servers.

-Right-click the VM to test, and click Test migrate.
+Right-click the VM to test, and select Test migrate.

 In Test Migration, select the Azure virtual network in which the Azure VM will be located after the migration.
 We recommend you use a non-production virtual network.